Psoas Stretches | Psoas Stretches |

 Prior to lifting the knee your can lengthen your neck and expand your ribs.
 Relax both actions as you exhale.

 My low back pain seems to be the result of the lower fibers of my psoas being tight, the fibers that attach to L5 and possible L4.
 (Psoas muscle includes another type of psoas stretch that targets these lower fibers.)
-One possible way to release the psoas is to shorted the distance it acts across.
+One possible way to release the psoas is to shorten the distance it acts across.
 And so one day again while my back was aching, instead of trying to lengthen my spine and straighten it in an effort to get rid of back pain, I did the opposite.

 If holding an elastic band between your hands, you bring your hands closer together to reduce the tension on the elastic (or perhaps more appropriately in this case, a piece of inflexible string.)